aragon/connect/docs/advanced/app-subgraphs.md

 # App Subgraphs

 Making a subgraph for an aragon app is not much different from making any other kind of subgraph.
-To learn how to do that, check out TheGraphs's docs: [https://thegraph.com/docs](https://thegraph.com/docs)
+To learn how to do that, check out [TheGraphs's documentation](https://thegraph.com/docs).

 In this subgraph template, we merely hook up a bunch of Aragon related data sources that will detect any installed organization, app, token, etc in Aragon deployments.
 This is hidden from you, so that writting the subgraph is as similar as possible as writting a normal subgraph.

-## Step by step guide for using this template
+## Step by step guide for using this guide

-The template is initially set up to connect to all Aragon voting apps.
-Next, you'll find instructions for how to modify it to index information for another Aragon app, or any specific needs you may have.
+To create a new subgraph for Aragon, start off by creating a copy of one of our existing connectors, such as [`connect-thegraph-voting`](https://github.com/aragon/connect/tree/master/packages/connect-thegraph-voting).
+Then follow the steps below for modifying them to fit your needs.

 ### 1. Modify package.json with your username and subgraph name

-In "package.json", you'll find a bunch of scripts that reference the user "ajsantander" and the app name "voting".
+In "package.json", you'll find a bunch of scripts that reference the user "aragon" and the app name "voting".
 Change these to your user or Github organization name.

 ### 2. Create your subgraphs in the TheGraph dashboard